 Each deposit, regardless of amount, includes a $200.00 non - refundable registration fee.

-All refund requests must be made in writing and be received in our office within the 90 - day period, as stated above.
+All refund requests must be made in writing and be received in our office within the deadlines stated above.

 Note: Alpine Ascents reserves the right to waive any fees.
 As we offer personalized service, we will attempt to accommodate changes and cancellations when necessary, waiving certain fees when feasible.